fieldtrip/website/workshop/toolkit2025.md

 There are only 38 places available for this toolkit and from experience we expect the course to be over-subscribed.
 Participants will be selected on the basis of background experience, the research interest and the expectations on what to learn (see the questions during pre-registration).
 We prefer the group to be reasonably homogeneous in level and expertise of the participants, as this improves the overall interaction.

-You can [pre-register here](https://www.ru.nl/en/donders-institute/agenda/donders-megeeg-toolkit), the deadline for pre-registration is April 11, 2025.
+You cannot yet pre-register, but we will make the link available here once it is possible, the deadline for pre-registration is April 11, 2025.

 We will inform you as to whether you obtained a place in this course not later than April 22,  2025.